top of page

 Basic Character Set

-You can send up to 160 characters in a single SMS message if all characters in your message are part of the GSM 7-bit character set:
+You can send up to 160 characters in a single SMS message if all characters in your message are part of the GSM 7-bit character set below:

 SMS API - GSM 7 character set